Atwood Memorial Center 142

-If you are intersted in participating in this exciting and thought-provoking program, please email the LGBT Resource Center Graduate Assistant Peter Eischens firstname.lastname@example.org for more information.
+If you are interested in participating in this exciting and thought-provoking program, please email the LGBT Resource Center at LGBT@stcloudstate.edu.

-Each Friday from 12-1PM the LGBT Resource Center invites students and faculty/staff to join together over food.
+Each Friday, from noon to 1 p.m., the LGBT Resource Center invites students and faculty/staff to join together over food.
 Faculty/staff are encouraged to bring food, if they are able, to share with students and to enjoy conversation with one another and students who frequent the LGBT Resource Center.
 Our goal is to build community intergenerationally over healthy food and great conversation.